Recep Tayyip Erdogan

 Recep Tayyip Erdogan has led Turkey as president since 2014, having previously served as prime minister from 2003.
 Head of the AKP party, he has shifted Turkey from secular Kemalism toward political Islam, consolidated presidential powers via a 2017 referendum, and positioned Turkey as an independent actor within NATO while maintaining significant trade ties with Russia and Iran.

-The tension is structural: Turkey sits inside NATO yet absorbs Iranian missile incidents without invoking Article 5, having intercepted ballistic missiles three times over Turkish airspace .
-Erdogan's Mediation offer has produced no formal process, leaving Turkey carrying the humanitarian and security costs of a war it officially opposes but cannot afford to escalate.
+The tension is structural: Turkey sits inside NATO yet absorbs Iranian missile incidents without invoking Article 5, having intercepted ballistic missiles three times over Turkish airspace , while simultaneously facilitating Russia-Ukraine talks that Washington was not invited to attend.
+Erdogan's Mediation posture now spans two simultaneous wars, giving Turkey unusual leverage but also placing Ankara as the necessary back-channel for any settlement on either front.